 Winner: Netflix.
 Although Netflix and Amazon Prime Instant Video both have big, varied selections with some glaring omissions, Netflix still offers a better range of shows with a more developed original content strategy.

 Although the exact selections differ between the two services, the most noticeable disparity is in how Netflix and Amazon Prime Instant Video present their content.
 Netflix makes it much easier both to find what you're looking for and to find new content that may not have been on your radar.

 Netflix has a plethora of categories, ranging from general — shows and movies specifically recommended for your tastes — to the freakishly specific, such as "Exciting Revenge Action Sci-Fi & Fantasy."
 It's also extremely easy to find new content, recently added content and content that's popular with large numbers of users on Facebook.

-Netflix also recently implemented the ability to host multiple user profiles on a single account.
+Netflix also has the ability to host multiple user profiles on a single account.
 This means that if you enjoy watching "Star Trek" and your sister can't get enough of "Say Yes to the Dress," you can keep your preferences separate.
 Amazon Prime Instant Video has no immediate plans for such a feature, meaning your recommendations can become jumbled if you share your account with someone.

 Amazon Prime Instant Video also offers a ton of categories.
 Whether you're in the mood for something broad like "Action/Adventure" or "Teen," or something specific like "Mafia" or "Vampire," you can probably find something to suit your tastes.